 His comment to the troops in Korea showed that he had little taste for indecisive actions.
 Eisenhower, in a tradition of soldiery from Alexander the Great and before to Stormin’ Norman, believed that the best way to win a fight was to focus, to prepare, and to hit the enemy with devastating force.

-Like many other ranking US soldiers, he thought the use of atomic bombs at Hiroshima and Nagasaki had saved lives.
-He believed that the demonstration of military might, that they could not possibly stand against, had forced the Japanese to concede.
+Like many other ranking US soldiers, he knew that the use of atomic bombs at Hiroshima and Nagasaki had saved lives.
+That the demonstration of military might, which they could not possibly stand against, had forced the Japanese to concede.
 US forces had fought a bloody and exhausting war, slogging island by island across the Pacific.
 Their enemy was determined and would fight to the death; indeed their word for suicide attacks, ‘kamikaze’ is still in our lexicon.
 US generals were keen not to have to fight across Japan itself, village by village .
+The atomic bomb offered the Japanese a get-out: an honourable surrender in the face of invincible odds.

 ‘Massive retaliation’ proposed to do the same thing to the USSR, should it try to break out from behind the so-called ‘Iron Curtain’.